01 of 06

 04 of 06

-Dirty air filter or dirty or damaged condenser coil.
+A dirty air filter or dirty or damaged condenser coil could cause the unit not to cool any longer.

 Continue to 5 of 6 below.